stanislaw/SoftwareDesignHeuristics/README.md

 In software development, there's a well-known saying:
 "The best code is the code that is never written".

+### Automate everything

+Seek opportunities to automate processes or tasks.
+Automation eliminates busy work, freeing time for more valuable activities.
+It reduces human error, increases efficiency, and helps to maintain consistency.
+The best workflows are automated ones.

 ### Quick exploration

-It is not unusual that the solution you are looking for may be in two clicks and couple of Google search results away from you.
+It is not unusual that the solution you are looking for may be in two clicks and a couple of Google search results away from you.
 When reading large documents, sometimes it is useful to "fly over" a document to find a section that is most releveant, instead of reading through the document A-to-Z.

 ### Task Sequencing: Group Related Activities for Efficiency